misselvexu/mixmicro-apollo/docs/en/faq/common-issues-in-deployment-and-development-phase.md

 #### 2. Modify `eureka.service.url` in ApolloConfigDB.ServerConfig table to point to your own Eureka address

-For example, if your own Eureka service address is 1.1.1.1:8761 and 2.2.2.2:8761, then set eureka.service.url in ApolloConfigDB.ServerConfig table to
+For example, if your own Eureka service address is 1.1.1.1:8761 and 2.2.2.2:8761, then set `eureka.service.url` in `ApolloConfigDB.ServerConfig` table with:

 ```
 http://1.1.1.1:8761/eureka/,http://2.2.2.2:8761/eureka/
 ```

-Note that changing the Eureka address only requires changing the `eureka.service.url` in the ApolloConfigDB.ServerConfig table, not the meta server address.
+Note that changing the Eureka address only requires changing the `eureka.service.url` in the `ApolloConfigDB.ServerConfig` table, not the meta server address.

 > By default, the meta service and config service are deployed in the same JVM process, so the address of the meta service is the address of the config service, so you don't need to change the meta server address when you modify the Eureka address.

 ### 9. Using `ConditionalOnProperty` in Spring Boot does not read the configuration

-The `@ConditionalOnProperty` feature is supported since version 0.10.0, see [Spring Boot integration method](en/usage/java-sdk-user-guide?id=_3213-spring-boot integration method (recommended))
+The `@ConditionalOnProperty` feature is supported since version 0.10.0, see [Spring Boot integration method](en/usage/java-sdk-user-guide?id=_3213-spring-boot-integration-methods-recommended)

 ### 10. How to achieve the client in room A reads the config service of room A nearby and the client in room B reads the config service of room B nearby in multiple rooms?